bodewig/clj-snake/README.md

 If you eat the last apple the top door opens up again for a limited time and you can use it to escape the level.
-Once escaped you'll find your snake in the next level - if I ever implement mutliple levels, that is, for now you'll repeat the same level over and over again.
+Once escaped you'll find your snake in the next level.

 Should all apples rot away before they have been eaten or should the last apple be eaten by the game's snake fresh apples will be created.